The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: An example of approximation of order

 If we choose $\delta = \eps^{1/3}$, we obtain

-In particular: \begin{itemize} \item the first order of convergence of $J_\eps(T_\eps)$ to $W_1$ is not anymore $\eps$, but $\eps|\log\eps|$; \item the first significative term only involves the behavior of $\phi$ around $0$, which is the crossing point of all the transport rays (and also the singularity point of the measure restricted to any transport ray, since it vanishes at $0$).
-This suggests that $T_\eps \to T$, where $T$ at $r=0$ minimizes $||\phi(r,\cdot)||_{H^1}$. \end{itemize}
+In particular: \begin{itemize} \item the first order of convergence of $J_\eps(T_\eps)$ to $W_1$ is not anymore $\eps$, but $\eps|\log\eps|$; \item the first significant term only involves the behavior of $\phi$ around $0$, which is the common singularity of all the optimal transport maps (and the only crossing point of all the transport rays).
+Precisely, the asymptotics suggests that $T_\eps \to T$, where $T$ at $r=0$ minimizes $||\phi(r,\cdot)||_{H^1}$. \end{itemize}